Survey Of Green And Sustainable Business – bus304 (3 credits)

 Introduction to Green and Sustainable Businesses

 Define the terms green and sustainable as they relate to business.

-- Explain characteristics and benefits of a green and sustainable business.
+Explain characteristics and benefits of a green and sustainable business.

 Compare and contrast the goals of a traditional business with a green and sustainable business.

 History of the Green Movement

 Outline the historical development of the green and sustainable business movement as it relates to the physical environment.

-- Evaluate the role of technology in a green and sustainable business.
+Evaluate the role of technology in a green and sustainable business.

-- Analyze factors that affect the progression of the green and sustainable business movement.
+Analyze factors that affect the progression of the green and sustainable business movement.

 The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.